pyGCodeDecode API Reference¶

 Arguments:

-- (state) previous state
+- state- (state) previous state

 state.state_p_settings¶